-Annual Distribution Preferred Equity and Debt = \$6.5 million (or 5.4% of run rate revenue) Common Equity = To be determined (0.0% of run rate revenue) Description Amur is one of Canada's leading fully integrated independent originator, manager and servicer of home equity loans.
+1 Annual Distribution Preferred Equity and Debt = \$6.5 million (5.4% of Run Rate Revenue) Common Equity = \$0.4 million received in three months ended September 30, 2019, but due to the variability of timing no common dividends included in run rate distributions (0.0% of Run Rate Revenue) Description Amur is one of Canada's leading fully integrated independent originator, manager and servicer of home equity loans.
 Amur's business model revolves around home equity loans to homeowners who are looking to use the equity in their homes to fund debt consolidation, home renovations or other uses.
 Mortgages originated by the Company are primarily funded directly by three Mortgage Investment Corporations ("MICs") that Amur has exclusive relationships with.
 Amur generates revenue from the origination of the home equity loan and as the investment manager of the MICs.
 Amur's balance sheet is not exposed to fluctuations in the housing markets in which they operate as Amurs' value add service is the origination and ongoing management of home equity loans that meet the strict lending parameters established by the independent MICs.
 In return the MICs (holders of the home equity loans) provide the capital to the appropriate borrowers.
 Contribution History In June 2019, the Corporation contributed \$70.0 million into Amur (\$50.0 million contribution in exchange for debt and preferred units in Amur, and \$20.0 million in exchange for a minority ownership in the common equity in Amur).
 The Corporation is entitled to an initial annual distribution of \$6.5 million, which equates to an initial yield of 13.0% on the \$50.0 million combination of debt and preferred equity.
 The combination of debt and preferred equity selected by the Corporation was a result of Amur being a Corporation, compared to a partnership.
 The combination of debt and equity combine to result in the same features as the Corporation's traditional preferred equity investment.
-The Amur distribution will reset +/- 6% annually based on organic revenue.
-The \$20.0 million portion of the investment is the Corporation's first common equity investment.
+The Amur distribution will reset +/- 6% annually based on revenue.
+The \$20.0 million portion of the investment was the Corporation's first common equity investment.
 Based on the free cash flow generation of the business, the historical practice of Amur paying dividends, and the capital structure at close, the Corporation expects to receive consistent dividends on its common equity investment as well as participate in the growth in the underlying value of the business.
 Common equity dividends will be included in revenue when received and will not be included in run rate disclosures until an appropriate track record has been established.
-Performance There was no change in Amur's financial performance from the date of closing.
-Fair Value The contribution closed in June 2019 and there was no change in the fair value of the Amur units from the date of investment to June 30, 2019.
+In the three and nine months ended September 30, 2019, the Corporation received a dividend on its common equity investment of \$0.4 million.
+Performance Based on unaudited statements provided by management for the nine months ended September 30, 2019, Amur's revenue and EBITDA are both consistent with the prior comparable period.
+Fair Value The fair value of the Amur units remained unchanged since the date of investment.
 ECR The ECR remains greater than 2.0x.